-- 1. That Council receive this staff report as information. - That Council approve the allocation of 1 ERU of reserve servicing capacity of water and wastewater to the Greenlid Industrial development project.
+- 1. That Council receive this staff report as information. - 2.
+That Council approve the allocation of 6 equivalent residential unit of Water and 1 equivalent residential unit of Wasterwater of servicing capacity to the Greenlid Industrial development project.
 A copy of the Greenlid Servicing Capacity Allocation Agreement is included with the By-law. - 3.
 That Council approve the Greenlid Industrial Development Project for Water and Wastewater Final Servicing Capacity Allocation Agreement by Township By-law 2022-147 at the October 5, 2022 meeting.

-CAO approval.: Original Signed By Public Works Mgr: Original Signed By dmilliner@southgate.ca
+CAO approval.: Original Signed By Public Works Mgr: Original Signed By